 Scottish Porridge – Do as the Scots do!
 Add a pinch of sea salt to create a traditional Scottish oatmeal.

 These colder months may seem to drag on and on, but comfort food season doesn’t last forever.
 Time to get cooking!
 Get creative and build yourself the best breakfast bowl.
-While you’re at it, check out some of our favorite recipes like this healthy bowl of tahini-cocoa overnight oats, chocolate peanut butter oatmeal, and carrot cake overnight oats.
+While you’re at it, check out some of our favorite recipes like this healthy bowl of tahini-cocoa overnight oats, turmeric spice oatmeal, and carrot cake overnight oats.